xiongsi2000/unbox-gpt2/README.md

 ## Highlights

 - **Manual BPE Tokenizer**
   Byte Pair Encoding, implemented from scratch.
 No third-party magic.
 Understand every step.
+Meets basic performance requirements that gen-AI solutions cannot achieve.

 - **Modular Transformer**
   All essential components.
 Each file is focused, readable, and easy to extend.